Devon Rex Cat Characteristics (Quick Facts)

 At that point, it became clear that Kirliee is the result of a different naturally occurring mutation.
-So, a breeding program was developed in order to preserve cats with this type of rexed coat.
+So, a breeding program was developed to preserve cats with this type of rexed coat.

 The gene responsible for it is now known as Devon Gene 2.
-Today, Kirliee is considered to be the father of the breed.
+Today, Kirliee is the father of the breed.

 All cats belonging to this breed can be traced back to him.
 In 1968 the Devon Rex was imported to the United States and the Cat Fanciers Association officially recognized the breed in 1979.

 Nowadays, the breed is recognized by all cat associations.

 What Does the Devon Rex Cat Look Like?

 This breed is easily recognizable thanks to its curly coat and pixy-like appearance.
 Its elfin features are the result of a small head, large widely set eyes, high cheekbones, and enormous bat-like ears.

 Sometimes the tips of the ears are tufted with fine fur.

 Don’t be deceived by the slender and fragile appearance of these cats, because they are sturdier than they look.
 The soft, velvety curly coat hides a hard and muscular body of a professional athlete.